 How ITIL has helped organizations worldwide deliver digital transformation

-Discover how leading organizations across industries have used ITIL to overcome challenges, improve service delivery, and drive meaningful business outcomes.
-These stories highlight how ITIL supports effective service management and contributes to long-term organizational growth.
+Discover how leading organizations across industries have used ITIL to overcome challenges, and improve their products and services.
+These stories highlight how ITIL supports effective management of services and delivery of meaningful business outcomes, contributing to long-term organizational growth.

 Validating Service Excellence with ITIL

-See how ITIL Maturity Model certification strengthens IT service management value.
+See how ITIL Maturity Model certification strengthens service management value.

 Vodafone used the ITIL Maturity Model for independent assessment.